Hazardous Materials Release / Shelter In Place

 - Close and lock all windows and doors.

 - Turn off A/C, if possible.

 - Enter an interior room and seal the room (doors, windows, and vents) with towels, plastic, or tape for further protection, if possible.

 If you are exposed to a hazardous material:

 - Individuals exposed to hazardous material should avoid contact with others.

-- Remove all contaminated clothing, being sure not to contaminate other areas of your body.
+- Remove all contaminated clothing, ensuring not to contaminate other areas of your body.

-- Flush with copious amounts of cool water for 15 minutes, being sure not to scrub the chemical on your skin.
+- Flush with copious amounts of cool water for 15 minutes, ensuring that you don’t scrub the chemical onto your skin.

 - Exposed persons should receive or seek medical attention.

 Source: Environmental Health & Safety